BharatsoPrem/Cam-Design/README.md

 # Cam-Design
-Constuct s-v-a diagram using various combinations of rise and fall functions and plot the cam profile.
+Constucts s-v-a diagram using various combinations of rise and fall functions and plots the cam profile.

 ## Features
 There are nine different rise and fall follower functions available.